jinghuazhao/SomaLogic/SomaLogic_data_analysis_plan.md

 ## SNP-level summary statistics

-SNP table for association results.
-Missing values are coded as “NA”.
+### SNP table for association results

+These are summaised in the following table, with missing values coded as “NA”.

 No. | Variable name | Description
 --|---------------|-----------------------------------------------------------------------------------